Esri/ember-cli-cedar/README.md

 Please see the [Dependencies](#dependencies) and [Configuration](#configuration) sections below for further installation steps.

 ## Dependencies

+This addon will add [@esri/cedar] as a dependency to your application.

 @esri/cedar depends on [amCharts](https://www.amcharts.com/javascript-charts/), which will be installed locally as an npm dependency.
 However, you have a few options as to how your application will load amCharts' scripts, styles, themes, and/or plugins.
 You can either:
 - configure ember-cli-cedar to [lazy-load amCharts](#lazy-load-amcharts), either